 Short sale (if underwater)

 If a market sale would not cover the full balance, a short sale (where the lender accepts less than the full amount owed) is the next option.
 Lender approval is required, which makes this slower than a standard sale.
-We have coordinated short sales with various lenders and know what kinds of documentation lenders typically want.
+We have coordinated short sales with various lenders and know what documentation they typically require.
 The earlier the conversation starts, the better the chance of completing the short sale before the foreclosure sale date.

 VA compromise sale (VA loans only)